night-0909/tiktokfollowers/README.md

 By setting triesStepGetFollowersDetails, you can do Step 2 several times to try again profiles you couldn't grab.<br />
 If you cancel Step 2 before ending, json file edits done by Step 2 won't be lost.
 So to continue without starting over, you can disable Step 1 and enable only Step 2 and Step 3.

-You'll have better results if you have a Tiktok account : connect to Tiktok and get your "sessionid_ss" cookie, then set it in get-followers-details.settings.json
+As some accounts aren't accessible without being connected to Tiktok, you'll have better results if you have a Tiktok account.
+Cnnect to your Tiktok account and get your "sessionid_ss" cookie, then set it in get-followers-details.settings.json